angry-tony/HELK-wiki/Installation.md

 sudo docker logs helk
 ```
 # Final Details
 Once your HELK installation ends, you will be presented with information that you will need to access the HELK and all its features.
-If you install the HELK via Docker, you will have the Jupyter Notebook server running and Spark ready to be used.
+If you install the HELK via Docker, you will have the Jupyter Notebook server running and ready to be used. **You will still need to access the Jupyter web interface and access/create a notebook in order to initialize Spark.
+This is because HELK uses PYSPARK and it depends on Jupyter Notebooks**.
 You will have the following message showing in your main screen:
 ```
 ***********************************************************************************
 ** [HELK-INSTALLATION-INFO] YOUR HELK IS READY                                   **